FIBOSIO/fibos/README.md

-# JavaScript Toolbox on EOS
+# JavaScript Toolchain on EOS

 FIBOS is a JavaScript runtime that combines EOS and fibjs.
 It provides programmability to eos and allows the use of JavaScript to write smart contracts.